dlt-hub/verified-sources/sources/filesystem/README.md

 ### Incremental loading pipeline

-Convert the filesystem resource into an incremental one using primary_key on file_url and modification_time in each FileItem.
+Convert the filesystem resource into an incremental one using `primary_key` on "file_url" and "modification_time" in each FileItem.
 The example below retrieves files modified or created since the last run:

 ```python